stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 **9. When trying to grant an amazon account access to S3 using access control lists what method of identification should you use to identify that account with?**
 * The email address of the account or the canonical user ID

 **10. You are a solutions architect working for a large oil and gas company.
 Your company runs their production environment on AWS and has a custom VPC.
 The VPC contains 3 subnets, 1 of which is public and the other 2 are private.
-Inside the public subnet is a fleet of EC2 instances which are the result of an autoscaling group.
+Inside the public subnet is a fleet of EC2 instances which are the result of an auto scaling group.
 All EC2 instances are in the same security group.
 Your company has created a new custom application which connects to mobile devices using a custom port.
 This application has been rolled out to production and you need to open this port globally to the internet.
 What steps should you take to do this, and how quickly will the change occur?**
 * Open the port on the existing security group.
 Your EC2 instances will be able to communicate over this port immediately

 **11. Which of the following is not supported by AWS Import/Export?**